nickfargo/state/README.md

 #### Nesting states

-In similar fashion to classes or prototypal objects, states use a nesting model to express ever greater specificity of their owner’s behavior and condition, whereby a **superstate** contains zero or more **substates**.
-This model yields a *tree structure*, with a single **root state** as the basis for the object’s stateful implementation.
+As with classes or prototypal objects, states are modeled hierarchically, where a **superstate** contains zero or more **substates** that express ever greater specificity of their owner’s behavior and condition.

 ```javascript
 var obj = {